oussemamansouri/Travel-template/README.md

-# Travel-template
+# Travel Template

- I created a travel template using HTML, CSS and JavaScript.
+**Travel Template** is a static website built using **HTML**, **CSS**, and **JavaScript**, designed to showcase travel destinations with elegance and visual appeal.

- This static template elegantly presents destinations with attractive images and a neat layout.
+This template features a clean and organized layout, enhanced with vibrant images, thoughtful color schemes, and well-chosen fonts—offering users an inspiring glimpse into potential adventures.

- Details are highlighted by thoughtful color and font choices, giving users an inspiring vision for their future adventures.
+The design focuses on **functional simplicity** while capturing the spirit of **discovery** and **exploration**.

- My work embodies functional simplicity while capturing the essence of discovery and exploration.
+> **Responsive:** ❌ Not responsive by default.
-#### responsive: NO, for the responsive version you can contact me
+> For a responsive version, feel free to contact me.